Kipkoech78/kipkoech78/README.md

 ### 👀 I’m interested in ML,DATA SCIENCE
 ### Kabarak University student
 ### computer science
 ### learning English, English tought me opposite of dry is wet.
-But now comming to world of programming It I got to know that DRY means-(Dont Repeat Yourself) and WET meaning-(We Enjoy Typing)
+But now comming to world of programming.
+I got to know that DRY means-(Dont Repeat Yourself) and WET meaning-(We Enjoy Typing)
 ### follow me on  Linkeldin https://www.linkedin.com/in/kipkoech-linus-43764226b/